ktarun1419/ktarun1419/README.md

-# Yo, I’m Tarun – Crypto Native Dev & DeFi Chad 👋
+# GM, I’m Tarun – Crypto Native Dev & DeFi Chad 👋

 Welcome to my corner of the blockchain!
 I’m a full-stack dev obsessed with building decentralized systems that empower users and flip traditional finance on its head.
 From smart contracts to omnichain protocols, I live for the grind of coding, deploying, and scaling Web3 solutions.